 Instructions

-- Make broth mixture: Dissolve 1 vegetable bouillon cube in 2 cups boiling hot water or use 2 cups boiling hot vegetable broth.
-Mix the cornstarch into the hot broth.
+- Make broth mixture: Dissolve 1 vegetable bouillon cube in 2 cups hot water or use 2 cups hot vegetable broth.
+Add the miso, if using, and mix well to combine.

 - Soak soy curls: Transfer the soy curls to a medium bowl and add the hot broth mixture to cover.
 (Add more water as needed to make sure the soy curls are completely covered in liquid.)
 Soak them for 10 minutes.

 - Add seasonings: Add the garlic, and ginger and cook over medium-high heat for 1 minute, stirring constantly.
-Mix in the soy sauce, rice vinegar, maple syrup, chili garlic sauce, and sriracha.
-Cook for about 3 minutes, or until gently bubbling, stirring frequently.
+Mix in the reserved broth, soy sauce, rice vinegar, maple syrup, chili garlic sauce, and sriracha.
+Cook for about 4 minutes, or until gently bubbling, stirring frequently.
 Add toasted sesame oil.
 Adjust soy sauce, maple syrup, and sriracha to taste.

 - Optional for serving: Add broccoli and noodles to the soy curls and cook for another minute.